Selling to the Key Employees of Your Business

 The Employee Who Wants to Be a Future Owner

 Discussions with your spouse are also essential when approaching this subject.
 While you may have the stomach for the risk, does he or she?
 How would your spouse feel about acquiring additional debt in order to finance a transaction?
-As a potential buyer, you owe it to yourself, your family, and to the business owner whose firm you are considering buying to do your own work and think deeply about these issues.
+As a potential buyer, you owe it to yourself, your family, and the business owner whose firm you are considering buying to do your own work and think deeply about these issues.

 My insight as a legal counselor who opened his own firm years ago is that if you’re going to be an entrepreneur, you really have to want it.
 You have to want to be your own boss enough to fight through all the small yet essential tasks that seemingly get in the way of working the business.
 Things like dealing with banking relationships, technology integration, marketing activities, employees, etc. The list literally goes on and on.